tomasguillen/picklejar/README.md

 | Content Cell  | Content Cell  |

 NON TRIVIAL EXAMPLES Section
+## GCC Compiler Flag caveat:
 If compiling with GCC and have -Werror you may want to turn off -Wno-class-memaccess if it gives a warning but should only give warning when using picklejar with non-trivially-copiable objects

 // API STATUS:
 // READ OPERATIONS: stream:complete,
-// file:complete(maybe missing a v1 with constructor_generator?),
-// object_stream:complete(maybe missing a v1 with constructor_generator?),
-// object_buffer:complete(maybe missing a v1 with constructor_generator?),
-// buffer:complete(maybe missing a v1 with constructor_generator?)
+// file:complete
+// object_stream:complete
+// object_buffer:complete
+// buffer:complete

 // object_stream_v1